simpleanalytics/vue-plugin/README.md

 ## Import in app

 Import the plugin and add it to `Vue.use`.
-You can add a `skip` option which will define when requests should be skipped.
+You can add a `skip` option which will define when page views should be skipped.
+This can be useful if you want to skip page views from yourself when developing your app.

 ```js
 import SimpleAnalytics from "simple-analytics-vue";